-The goal is to gain as close to this amount on each paycheck as you can without going over.
-You don’t want to go over so you don’t owe the government anything.
-As an example, if you received a $1200 tax refund and get paid 24 times a year, you’re going to want to adjust your holdings so you get as close to $50 as you can added back to each check without exceeding that amount.
+As an example, if you received a $1200 tax refund and get paid 24 times a year, you’re going to want to adjust your holdings so you get as close as you can to $50 added back to each paycheck without exceeding that amount.

 For this part, we’re going to be concentrating on the “General Information” section, specifically the field titled “# of Federal Allowances.”
 Unless your refund was $2,000 or $3,000, it’s best to start small with the changes in your deductions.

-Is your paycheck amount high enough to cover the number you got when dividing your tax refund by how many times you get paid?
+Is the additional amount on your paycheck close to the amount we got when dividing your refund by the number of times you get paid without going over?

 Write this new federal allowance down somewhere so you remember it.
 Also, write down how much you are gaining on your check.
 This is the amount that you will be automatically transferring to saving.

 Repeat the same process for state withholdings.